 Your goats can eat just about any grass or shrub.
 Although, there are plants that are poisonous to goats.
 These include azaleas, hemlock, wild cherry, and plants from the laurel family.
 You can supplement your goats diet with hay, grain, or goat feed pellets.

 You can also supplement minerals and selenium and give your goats access to a salt lick.
 There are several different breeds of goats depending on what purpose you want them for.
 The goat care for all of the breeds is similar.

 Goats follow the pack and are easily herded.
 There was a recent news story about a hole in a fence leading to a herd of “goats for hire” descending on a residential area.
 It’s important to have a safe and secure area for your goats to live.
 This is why goat fencing is so important.

 There is a lot to consider when deciding how to build your goat fence.
-You want the fence to be secure enough to keep your goats in and predators out.
+You want the fence to be secure enough to keep your goats in and predators out (and create privacy, as we discuss in our Backyard Privacy Ideas article).
 The way the fence looks and the price are also considerations.
 Hopefully, you can find some inspiration with the below suggestions.

 Wire Goat Fence Ideas

 Large Square Wire Goat Fence

 Here’s an affordable way to keep your goat where you want him.
 Large square wire fencing strung between wooden posts.
 This option is affordable, easy, and allows your goat to peek his head through for petting and cuddles.